Akashrine/jbr-11ty/src/posts/what-is-the-real-mvp/2020-07-22-what-is-the-real-mvp.md

 </blockquote>

 Now what’s complicated is that even if defining it is quite “easy”, understanding it and doing it is much harder.
-Pro MVP are saying that building the smallest amount will help you find out what features your users really want, and assuring that you’re building only the right ones.
-Anti-MVP will tell us that a MVP is just an unfinished product that no one will love and that will stay in this state forever.
+Pro-MVPs say that building the smallest amount will help you find out what features your users really want, ensuring that you only build the right ones.
+Anti-MVPs will tell us that a MVP is just an unfinished product that no one will love and that will stay in this state forever.

 As a reminder, MVP is usually about this :
 * __Learning__: You're here to validate ideas: What are we trying to learn?